RegardsOss/RegardsOss.github.io/docs/development/services/notifier/plugins/notifier-intro-plugins.md

 * Can be directly notified

-[Check Recipient sender plugins guide](./recipient-sender-plugins.md) to see available implementation and their configuration of this kind of plugins.
+[Check Recipient sender plugins guide](./recipient-sender-plugins.md) to see available implementation and their configuration of this kind of plugin.

 ## Recipients / Rules association